megatommy/megatommy.github.io/source/_projects/student-administration.md

 ---
-extends: _layouts.image-right
+extends: _layouts.project
 section: projectContent
 title: Student Administration
+subtitle: "Built using Slim framework and Semantic UI"
+keywords: "webapplication,slim,semanticui"
 description: "An application where my client can insert student info like the name, which classes it attended to and with how many hours he or she had completed."
 categories: projects
 image: /assets/img/projects/student-administration.png
 image_alt: "A screenshot of the list of students of the application"
-subtitle: "Built using Slim framework and Semantic UI"
 display: "work"
 weight: 96
 ---